My Kinda Party: Content

 The first single from My Kinda Party is the title track, which debuted on the Billboard Hot Country Songs chart at number 41.
 The song has become Aldean's tenth Top 10 hit on that chart, peaking at number two.
 The song also debuted at number 54 on the Hot 100 chart.
 "My Kinda Party" was written and originally recorded by country rock artist Brantley Gilbert for his 2009 album Modern Day Prodigal Son.
-Aldean's version was also certified Platinum by the Recording Industry Association of America (RIAA).
+Aldean's version was also certified five-times Platinum by the Recording Industry Association of America (RIAA).

 The second single "Don't You Wanna Stay", a duet with pop rock singer Kelly Clarkson, debuted on the country charts from unsolicited airplay at number 59 for the week of November 20, 2010.
 The song also debuted at number 93 on the Billboard Hot 100 chart.
 Aldean and Clarkson performed the song at the 44th Annual CMA Awards on November 10, 2010.
 "Don't You Wanna Stay" became Aldean's fifth number one hit on the Hot Country Songs chart, the week ending March 12, 2011.
 It was also his first release to AC and Hot AC radio, where it debuted at #15 on the Adult Contemporary chart and #39 on the Adult Top 40 chart.
 "Don't You Wanna Stay" was also certified Double Platinum by the RIAA.

 The third single is the country rap-themed "Dirt Road Anthem", which was previously recorded separately by both of its writers, Brantley Gilbert and Colt Ford.
 It debuted as an album cut on the Hot Country Songs chart from unsolicited airplay at number 57 for the week ending February 5, 2011.
 According to AOL's The Boot, Aldean's publicist teased about this song, suggesting Aldean listened to "a little Snoop Dogg in his time"; regarding the song, Aldean said that he did not consider "Dirt Road Anthem" a rap song.